Real-life experience: Necessity

 The SOC are followed by most medical professionals who specialize in the care of transgender individuals, and are the most widely followed clinical guidelines for the treatment of transgender persons in use.
 Hence, the SOC criteria for HRT and GRS, including completion of an RLE when applicable, must usually be met for one who seeks such treatments to receive them.

 As of the seventh version of the SOC, a three-month minimum requirement of RLE is no longer part of WPATH's recommended criteria for HRT.
 A referral letter alone from a qualified mental health professional now suffices.
 The SOC state:

 With respect to mastectomy/chest reconstruction and breast augmentation, the seventh version of the SOC do not require an RLE for these procedures; nor is an RLE required for hysterectomy, salpingo-oophorectomy, or orchiectomy, or for other procedures such as facial feminization surgery and voice feminization surgery.
 However, for GRS, including metoidioplasty, phalloplasty, and vaginoplasty, one year of continuous RLE is a listed requirement.

 Previous versions of the SOC stated that an RLE for GRS was an absolute requirement that could not be skipped or ignored.
 However, the seventh version of the SOC appears to be less stringent, and does not contain any such statements.
 In addition, WPATH emphasizes that the SOC are merely clinical guidelines, and are intended to be both flexible and modifiable to meet the circumstances of the patient and the preferences and judgement of the clinician.
-Hence, the latest version of the SOC appear to allow for, in certain circumstances, the RLE to be skipped.
+Hence, the latest version of the SOC appears to allow for, in certain circumstances, the RLE to be skipped.

 Clinical practice in many places may be more or less stringent.
 In the United Kingdom, most National Health Service trusts will require two years of RLE before surgery, whereas in countries such as Thailand and Mexico, some surgeons may not require the completion of any RLE at all.